Venture Global says Zachry-KBR JV to build Plaquemines LNG plant

-U.S. liquefied natural gas company Venture Global LNG said on Thursday that construction firm Zachry Group will work with engineering firm KBR Inc (KBR.N) in a joint venture to build the first phase of the Plaquemines LNG export plant in Louisiana.
+(Reuters) - U.S. liquefied natural gas company Venture Global LNG said on Thursday that construction firm Zachry Group will work with engineering firm KBR Inc in a joint venture to build the first phase of the Plaquemines LNG export plant in Louisiana.

 The joint venture, called KZJV, will install modular liquefaction trains at Plaquemines that are similar to systems being installed at Venture Global’s Calcasieu Pass LNG plant in Louisiana.